 - The contact details of the estate administrator (email address and telephone number)

 - Copy of the death certificate

-- A copy of the will or other legal documents pertaining to the holder of the PayPal account that provide information about the identity of the estate administrator
+- A copy of the will or other legal documents pertaining to the holder of the PayPal account that provides information about the identity of the estate administrator.

 - Copy of valid identification papers of the estate administrator showing a photo

 - Instructions indicating what PayPal should do with the account balance